Birthplace influences adult income, new research suggests

 - A mountain of British demographic data reveals the correlation.

 - Are more successful families created by cities, or are they more likely to move there?

-A new study in the Journal of Economics finds that the location in which you're born is likely to correlate to the amount of money you earn as an adult.
+A new study, published in March in the Journal of Urban Economics, finds that the location in which you're born is likely to correlate to the amount of money you earn as an adult.
 It's not magic, but rather the continuing influence of factors that resulted in your mother giving birth to you where she did in the first place.
 Since living in a big city can mean earning higher wages, being born in one — and growing up there — is likelier to lead to a lifelong economic advantage.

 The study’s data

 The authors of the study, Clément Bosquet of the University of Cergy-Pontoise in France and Henry G. Overman of the London School of Economics, derived their conclusions from an analysis of highly-detailed demographic data collected for the U.K.'s British Household Panel Survey.
 The information it contains was sourced in 18 waves from 1991 to 2009 from interviews with everyone 16 and older residing at a specific address.
 Individuals who moved from these residences to other locations were also tracked.
 On average, participants were interviewed 7.4 times over the course of the project, and Bosquet and Overman discarded individuals not interviewed at least twice.

 After factoring out data that the researchers felt would skew clear results — including periods of unemployment, study, and retirement, for example — they were left a baseline data set of 55,382 observations for 75,00 individuals.
 (This data set was expanded as necessary for deriving insights into certain specific demographic characteristics.)

 Previous research has documented the reasons that residents of affluent areas in big cities wind up with higher incomes — the downside being the unfortunate fact that those who live in areas of urban poverty find it harder to climb the socioeconomic ladder.